 Congregation Beit Simchat Torah is a progressive Jewish community founded in 1973.
 CBST attracts and welcomes gay men, lesbians, bisexuals, transgender, queer, and straight individuals, and families who share the values of diversity, social justice, and a commitment to human rights for all people.

 Congregation Beit Simchat Torah

 HOD is an independent website that provides information and articles to the religious gay community and to rabbis and other religious leaders.

-MCC is a church for the lesbian, gay, bisexual, transgendered community.
-In additions to worship services and Sunday school, the church offers counseling, solemnizes holy unions, maintains a food pantry, and provides other services.
+MCC is a church for the lesbian, gay, bisexual, and transgender community.
+In addition to worship services and Sunday school, the church offers counseling, solemnizes holy unions, maintains a food pantry, and provides other services.

-COLAGE organizes community-building programs for people with a lesbian, gay, bisexual, transgendered, or queer parent.
+COLAGE organizes community-building programs for people with a lesbian, gay, bisexual, transgender, or queer parent.

-PFLAG promotes the health and well-being of gay, lesbian, bisexual, and transgendered people and their families and friends.
+PFLAG promotes the health and well-being of gay, lesbian, bisexual, and transgender people and their families and friends.

 Proud Parenting is an online community for LGBTQ parents and their children that offers news discussions and member profiles.